VROMO logo

 You feel like you no longer have control over the customer’s journey within your restaurant.

-When you have easy-to-integrate technology that helps automate delivery management, offering delivery in-house via your own drivers and/or through third-party delivery providers doesn’t have to be difficult, and you can control every step of your customer’s journey.
+When you have easy-to-integrate technology that helps automate delivery management, offering delivery in-house via your own drivers and/or through third-party delivery providers doesn’t have to be difficult.

 the term red flag written on a sheet with a flag above it